rampal-punia/yolov8-streamlit-detection-tracking/README.md

-# Image And Video Object Detection Using YOLOv8 & Streamlit
+# Real-time Object Detection and Tracking with YOLOv8 and Streamlit

-This is a web application for object detection using YOLOv8 and Streamlit.
-Users can upload an image, select a confidence threshold for the model, and download the resulting image with objects detected.
+This repository is a comprehensive open-source project that demonstrates the integration of object detection and tracking using the YOLOv8 object detection algorithm and Streamlit, a popular Python web application framework for building interactive web applications.
+This project provides a user-friendly and customizable interface that can detect and track objects in real-time video streams.

 ## Tracking With Object Detection Demo